fugue-project/fugue/README.md

 [![Slack Status](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](https://join.slack.com/t/fugue-project/shared_invite/zt-jl0pcahu-KdlSOgi~fP50TZWmNxdWYQ)

-**Fugue is an abstraction layer that helps big data practitioners accelerate development, decrease costs, and simplify maintenance of their big data projects.** This is done by allowing users to port Python, pandas, and SQL code to Spark and Dask easily, making it simpler to leverage distributed computing.
+**Fugue is an abstraction layer that helps big data practitioners accelerate development, decrease costs, and simplify maintenance of their big data projects.** This is done by allowing users to port Python, pandas, and SQL code to Spark and Dask easily, making it easy to leverage distributed computing.

 Fugue is meant for:

 * Data scientists/analysts that want to **focus on defining logic rather than worrying about execution**
+* SQL-lovers wanting to use **SQL to define end-to-end workflows** in pandas, Spark, and Dask
-* Data scientists transitioning **from pandas to Spark or Dask**
+* Data scientists using pandas wanting to take advatange of **Spark or Dask** with minimal effort
 * Big data practitioners finding **testing code** to be costly and slow
 * Data teams with big data projects that **struggle maintaining code**
-* SQL-lovers wanting to use **SQL to definee end-to-end workflows** in pandas, Spark, and Dask

-## Some Features
+## Select Features

 -   **Cross-framework code**: Write code once in native Python or SQL, then port it to pandas, Dask or Spark with no changes.
 Logic and execution are decoupled through Fugue, enabling users to leverage the Spark and Dask engines without learning the specific framework syntax.
 -   **Rapid iterations for big data projects**: Test code on smaller data, then reliably scale to Dask or Spark when ready.
 This accelerates project iteration time and reduces expensive mistakes.